 We were incorporated and began our operations in March 1991.
-From inception through December 31, 2009 and June 30, 2011 we have purchased a total of approximately \$8.7 billion and \$8.9 billion, respectively, of automobile contracts from dealers.
+From inception through December 31, 2010 and September 30, 2011 we have purchased a total of approximately \$8.8 billion and \$9.0 billion, respectively, of automobile contracts from dealers.
 In addition, we obtained a total of approximately \$605.0 million of automobile contracts in mergers and acquisitions in 2002, 2003 and 2004.
 In 2004 and 2009, we were appointed as a third-party servicer for certain portfolios of automobile receivables originated and owned by entities not affiliated with us.
 During 2008, 2009 and 2010, unlike recent prior years, our managed portfolio decreased from the previous year due to our strategy of decreasing automobile contract purchases to conserve our liquidity in response to adverse economic conditions, as discussed further below in "Risk Factors - We Need Substantial Liquidity to Operate Our Business.
 Our total managed portfolio was approximately \$756.2 million at December 31, 2010, compared to \$1,194.7 million at December 31, 2009, \$1,664.1 million at December 31, 2008, \$2,162.2 million as of December 31, 2007 and \$1,565.9 million as of December 31, 2006.
-Our total managed portfolio was approximately \$635.0 million at June 30, 2011, compared to \$931.6 million at June 30, 2010.
+Our total managed portfolio was approximately \$827.8 million at September 30, 2011, compared to \$843.0 million at September 30, 2010.

 We have incurred net losses every quarter subsequent to the quarter ended June 30, 2008.
 We have been adversely affected by the economic recession affecting the United States as a whole, by increased financing costs and decreased availability of capital to fund our purchases of automobile contracts, and by a decrease in the overall level of sales of automobiles and light trucks.
+We identify important factors that could cause actual results to differ, generally in the "Risk Factors" section of this prospectus, and more specifically under the caption "Forward-Looking Statements."

 We purchase automobile contracts with the intention of placing them into securitizations.
 Securitizations are transactions in which we sell a specified pool of automobile contracts to a special purpose entity of ours, which in turn issues asset-backed securities to fund the purchase of the pool of automobile contracts from us.
 Depending on the structure of the securitization, the transaction may be properly accounted for as a sale of the automobile contracts or as a secured financing.
-Since September 2003, we have structured our securitization transactions to be reflected as secured financings for financial accounting purposes, except that in September 2008 and September 2010, we securitized automobile contracts in structures treated as sales of the receivables for financial accounting purposes. \$198.7 million of our automobile contracts were securitized in the September 2008 securitization.
+Since September 2003, we have structured our securitization transactions to be reflected as secured financings for financial accounting purposes, except that in September 2008 and September 2010, we securitized automobile contracts in structures treated as sales of the receivables for financial accounting purposes.
+We securitized \$198.7 million of our automobile contracts in the September 2008 securitization.
 The September 2010 transaction involved re-acquisition of the receivables securitized in the September 2008 transaction, retirement of the outstanding bonds, and issuance of new bonds carrying a lower weighted average coupon.